-Prior to starting at Princeton, he received an M.AR. in Ethics from Yale Divinity School and an B.A. in Religion from Princeton University.
+Before starting in the graduate program, Toni received an M.A.R. in Ethics from Yale Divinity School and an A.B. in Religion from Princeton.